 - Report the accident.
 When you contact police through 911, a responding law enforcement officer will ask for basic information from you and the truck driver.
 The officer will document information about the crash in an accident report.
 Ask how and when you can get a copy of the report, and get one as soon as possible.
 (Our attorneys can obtain a copy of your accident report for you if you do not have it yet.)

 - Gather information.
 If you can, take photos of the accident scene, including photos of the truck that show company names, locations, etc., and your vehicle and its damage.
 Take photos of any visible injuries.
 Get a name, address, phone number, and email address for any witnesses to the accident, including passengers in your vehicle.
 As soon as you can, write down what happened and draw a diagram to help show the position of the vehicles.
+You can use apps on your smartphone to help get this information.

 - Contact your insurance company.
 You must notify your insurance company about the accident.
 There are strict deadlines for notifying the insurance company, so do not put off taking action.
 Answer questions truthfully, but do not make accusations about what happened or why, and never accept blame.
 Also, do not agree to record a statement.